15.3 Introduction to the External Female Genitalia

 The vagina, shown at the bottom of Figure 15.2, is a muscular canal (approximately 10 cm long) that serves as the entrance to the reproductive tract.
 It also serves as the exit from the uterus during menses and childbirth.
 The outer walls of the anterior and posterior vagina are formed into longitudinal columns, or ridges, and the superior portion of the vagina—called the fornix—meets the protruding uterine cervix.
 The walls of the vagina are lined with an outer, fibrous adventitia; a middle layer of smooth muscle; and an inner mucous membrane with transverse folds called rugae.
 Together, the middle and inner layers allow the expansion of the vagina to accommodate intercourse and childbirth.
 The thin, perforated hymen can partially surround the opening to the vaginal orifice.
 The hymen can be ruptured with strenuous physical exercise, penile–vaginal intercourse, and childbirth.
 The Bartholin’s glands and the lesser vestibular glands (located near the clitoris) secrete mucus, which keeps the vestibular area moist.

 The vagina is home to a normal population of microorganisms that help to protect against infection by pathogenic bacteria, yeast, or other organisms that can enter the vagina.
 In a healthy woman, the most predominant type of vaginal bacteria is from the genus Lactobacillus.
 This family of beneficial bacterial flora secretes lactic acid, and thus protects the vagina by maintaining an acidic pH (below 4.5).
 Potential pathogens are less likely to survive in these acidic conditions.
 Lactic acid, in combination with other vaginal secretions, makes the vagina a self-cleansing organ.
 However, douching—or washing out the vagina with fluid—can disrupt the normal balance of healthy microorganisms, and actually increase a woman’s risk for infections and irritation.
-Indeed, the American College of Obstetricians and Gynecologists recommend that women do not douche, and that they allow the vagina to maintain its normal healthy population of protective microbial flora.
+Indeed, the American College of Obstetricians and Gynecologists recommends that women do not douche, and that they allow the vagina to maintain its normal healthy population of protective microbial flora.

 Attribution